-- 4.2.2 FAI- Triangle: The shortest leg must cover 28% of the scoring distance or more. - 4.2.3 Scoring distance: Sum of the three leg lengths between the turn points. - 4.2.4 Evaluation: The triangle which was flown with the highest average speed is evaluated.. - 4.2.5 Height conditions (each lap): The finishing height must be equal or larger than the start height for each lap. - 4.2.6 Evaluation start: The start of evaluation must be set manually when submitting the flight.
+4.2.2 FAI- Triangle: The shortest leg must cover 28% of the scoring distance or more.

+4.2.3 Scoring distance: Sum of the three leg lengths between the turn points.

+4.2.4 Evaluation: The triangle which was flown with the highest average speed is evaluated..

+4.2.5 Height conditions (each lap): The finishing height must be equal or larger than the start height for each lap.

+4.2.6 Evaluation start: The start of evaluation must be set manually when submitting the flight.

-For model gliders which self-launch, the scoring starts when the motor is stopped after launching or after a motor run to avoid landing.
+For model gliders which self-launch, the scoring starts when the motor is stopped after launching.

+This point must be clearly identifiable (i.e. flying a peak or a distinctive pushover). ) Or the scoring starts after a motor run to avoid landing.

+This motor runtime must be clearly identifiable (i.e. long enough runtime). )

 For model gliders which are launched by hand, winch or aero tow, the scoring start is not the release time, but a time as soon as possible directly after the release must be chosen.

+) Added on March 10 (th), 2013

-- 4.2.7 Evaluation end: Either when the motor is turned on or when the glider lands.
-The Evaluation ending also has to be entered manually. - 4.2.8 StartGoalCircle (SGC): A circle with a radius of 5% of the leg length of the MinTria of the specific wingspan class around the point where the evaluation started.
-The horizontal position of the model at the start of evaluation defines the centre of the StartGoalCircle. - 4.2.9 Start point lap 1: Evaluation start (=start fix lap 1) - 4.2.10 Start point lap n: Lateral position of the first GPS-fix after crossing the finish circle in lap n-1. (=start fix lap n) - 4.2.11 Start time: Time of the specific start fix - 4.2.12 Start height: Height of the specific start fix - 4.2.13 Finish height: Height of the specific finish fix. - 4.2.14 Finish point: Lateral position of the first GPS-fix after crossing the finish circle (=finish fix) - 4.2.15 Finish time: Time of the specific finish fix - 4.2.16 Further definitions - 4.2.16.1 Recording interval: 1 second maximum - 4.2.16.2 Start/finish fix: A fix must be recorded in the StartGoalCircle - 4.2.16.3 Start speed: The speed at start time is limited.
-The speed limits can be found in the StartSpeedLimit column in the 'RC-OLC\Classes\Index\Trias\Speed' overview
+4.2.7 Evaluation end: Either when the motor is turned on or when the glider lands.
+The Evaluation ending also has to be entered manually.

+4.2.8 StartGoalCircle (SGC): A circle with a radius of 5% of the leg length of the MinTria of the specific wingspan class around the point where the evaluation started.
+The horizontal position of the model at the start of evaluation defines the centre of the StartGoalCircle.

+4.2.9 Start point lap 1: Evaluation start (=start fix lap 1)

+4.2.10 Start point lap n: Lateral position of the first GPS-fix after crossing the finish circle in lap n-1. (=start fix lap n)

+4.2.11 Start time: Time of the specific start fix

+4.2.12 Start height: Height of the specific start fix

+4.2.13 Finish height: Height of the specific finish fix.

+4.2.14 Finish point: Lateral position of the first GPS-fix after crossing the finish circle (=finish fix)

+4.2.15 Finish time: Time of the specific finish fix

+4.2.16 Further definitions

+4.2.16.1 Recording interval:1 second maximum

+4.2.16.2 Start/finish fix: A fix must be recorded in the StartGoalCircle

+4.2.16.3 Use of engine during flight: If the engine is used during evaluated flight, the evaluated flight is invalid (Exception: use of engine in order to prevent landing = end of evaluation).

+4.2.16.4 Start speed: The speed at start time is limited.
+The speed limits can be found in the StartSpeedLimit column in the 'RC-OLC_Classes_Index_Trias_Speed' overview